quinscape/domainql-form/docs/component-reference.md

  Name | Type | Description
 ------|------|-------------
-currency | string | Currency ISO code for Currency fields currencyAddonRight | bool | True if the currency addon is on the right side of the input component. labelColumnClass | string | Additional label column class to use if in horizontal mode. layout | enum | Form layout: "DEFAULT" - Label on top of input.
+autoSubmit | bool | Whether the form automatically does a (debounced) submit on every change. currency | string | Currency ISO code for Currency fields currencyAddonRight | bool | True if the currency addon is on the right side of the input component. labelColumnClass | string | Additional label column class to use if in horizontal mode. layout | enum | Form layout: "DEFAULT" - Label on top of input.
 "HORIZONTAL" - label to the left of input in layout column "INLINE" - inline field elements without form group element lookupLabel | func | Optional function to look up a form field label based on formConfig and field name / path. mode | FieldMode value | Default mode for input components within the Form.
-Setting this on a &lt;FormBlock&gt; or a &lt;Form&gt; will control all fields inside the form block or form. validation | object | High-level validation configuration object wrapperColumnClass | string | Additional wrapper column class to use if in horizontal mode.
+Setting this on a &lt;FormBlock&gt; or a &lt;Form&gt; will control all fields inside the form block or form. submitTimeOut | number | Timeout in milliseconds for submit debouncing. validation | object | High-level validation configuration object wrapperColumnClass | string | Additional wrapper column class to use if in horizontal mode.
 ## FormConfig